-Service\Options and Minimum Service Criteria
+Service Options and Minimum Service Criteria

-The final rule removes some of the flexibility allowed recipients under the existing interim final rule in selecting how to best meet their obligation to provide transportation for handicapped persons.
-Under the final rule, each funding recipient's public transportation program is responsible for making transportation services available to handicapped persons through one of the following service options:
+The final rule removes some of the flexibility allowed recipients under the existing interim final rule in selecting how to best meet their oblication to provide transportation for handicapped persons.
+Under the final rule, each funding recipient's public transportation program is responsible for making transportation services available to handicapped and elderly persons through one of the following service options:

-- l.
-By providing some form of demand-responsive specialized transportation service which is accessible to wheelchairbound and semiambulatory persons. - 2.
-By providing fixed route bus service which is accessible to wheelchair-bound and semiambulatory persons over the regular routes operated by the recipient on either a regularly scheduled or on-call basis.
+- 1. By providing some form of demand-responsive specialized transportation service which is accessible to wheelchairbound and semiambulatory persons. - 2.
+By providing fixed route bus service which is accessible to wheelchairbound and semiambulatory persons over the regular routes operated by the recipient on either a regularly scheduled or on-call basis.
 This would be accomplished through equipping buses used in fixed route transit service with wheelchair lifts, ramps, or other accessibility features.
-The number of buses required to be equipped with such accessibility features would be the number which is sufficient to allow the recipient to provide a level of accessible bus service which meets the minimum service criteria for accessible bus service specified in the final rule.
+The number of buses required to be equipped with such accessibility features would be the number which is sufficient to allow the recipient to provide a level of accessible bus service which meets the minimum service criteria for accessible bus service specified in the final rule. - 3.
+By providing a mix of both accessible specialized door-to-door transportation and accessible bus services.